brsteph/apim-appgateway-edits/docs/reference-architectures/apis/protect-apis-content.md

         1. Your Virtual IP (VIP) addresses for the API Management service by navigating to, specifically the private one, henceforth *Private VIP*.

 1. Make sure you have your certificates available.
 There are two certificate scenarios to consider:
-    1. Have necessary certificates for your backend, which will be configured in the Routing Rule.
-There are multiple options for this:
+    1. *Backend certificates*, which will be configured in the Routing Rule, and used for communication between Application Gateway and the APIM endpoint.
-        1. If you are using the default domain name of the API management service, no additional certificate is needed.
+        1. If you're using the default domain name of the API management service, you don't need a certificate.
+Application Gateway will be able to use the default certificate.
-        1. If you are using a custom domain that uses a well known certificate authority, such as GoDaddy, then no additional certificate is needed.
+        1. If you're using a custom domain that uses a well known certificate authority, such as GoDaddy, you to not need a certificate.
+Application Gateway will be able to use the well known certificate authority.
-        1. If you are using a custom domain and a custom certificate authority that is not well known, such as a Microsoft public key infrastructure implementation, then follow the instructions to [Create backend certificates](https://docs.microsoft.com/azure/application-gateway/certificates-for-backend-authentication) to prepare your certificate in advance
+        1. If you're using a custom domain and a custom certificate authority that isn't well known, such as a Microsoft public key infrastructure implementation, then follow the instructions to [Create backend certificates](https://docs.microsoft.com/azure/application-gateway/certificates-for-backend-authentication) to prepare your certificate in advance
-    1. Have necessary certificates for your frond end, which will be configured in the Listener.
-There are two options for this:
+    1. *Frontend certificates*, which will be configured in the Listener, and used for communication between the client and the Application Gateway.
+You have two options:
-        1. Have the certificate stored in a PFX file that you can upload as part of deployment.
+        1. Upload a PFX certificate to the Application Gateway as part of deployment.
-        1. Have the certificate uploaded in to a Key Vault as a Secret, accessible by a managed identity, as described in [TLS termination with Key Vault certificates](https://docs.microsoft.com/azure/application-gateway/key-vault-certs).
+        1. Upload ta PFX certificate to a Key Vault as a Secret, accessible by a managed identity, as described in [TLS termination with Key Vault certificates](https://docs.microsoft.com/azure/application-gateway/key-vault-certs).

 1. Make sure you have the appropriate DNS setting enabled to direct your domain to your Application Gateway.
-    1. Your public domain should match the front end certificate you are using.
+    1. Your public domain should match the front end certificate you're using.
     1. You should have a record for both the API gateway (henceforth *frontend gateway name*) and the portal (henceforth *frontend portal name*).
     1. Both records should point to the **Frontend public IP address** on the **Overview** page of your Application Gateway.